toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Add a column for 'pacing' which shows you how much money you've spent based on how far you are through the month.
 Note that clicking on the pacing value will toggle emphasis, allowing you to selectively enable the feature per category.

+## Allow Markdown in Notes

+Adds Markdown parsing to notes, allowing support for links, bullet points, and other formatting tools.
+Learn how to use Markdown [here](https://www.markdownguide.org/cheat-sheet).

 ## Allow Resizing of Inspector

 Adds a button to the Budget Toolbar that allows resizing the Budget Inspector to predetermined widths of 33% (YNAB default), 25%, 20%, 15%, or 0%.
 Note that smaller values maybe not be suitable on small screens.